jsr6720/jsr6720.github.io/_posts/2024-09-12-hosting-writebook-on-aws.md

 2. Install docker and run Writebook setup script on the EC2 instance
 3. Login to portal and setup application

-## Disclaimer of non-use
+## Disclaimer of Nonuse

 I’m no longer running Writebook at `https://books.roweinnovations.com` because the features didn’t really fit what I was looking for, but it is an amazing piece of self-hosted software.
-It seems like a great product for hosting semi-dynamic content like employee handbooks, or free literature.
+It seems like a great product for hosting semi-dynamic content like employee handbooks or free literature.
 But I didn’t have anyone to collaborate with, and my primary means of written content distribution is this static site via Jekyll/GitHub.

 ## AWS Instance Setup

-It's possible to explore Writebook and an existing domain if you have a little technical know-how.
+It's possible to setup Writebook with an existing domain if you have a little technical know-how.
 I did all of this with the AWS free tier.

 ## Launch an EC2 Instance